-The recent urban development of the town has added to the destruction of old Maras, with only the bazaars and the district behind them retaining some old buildings.
-This district is now called Kurtulus (Liberation), but in the past it was the Jewish quarter and this may explain why it was less damaged during the 1919 urban warfare; towards the end of the XIXth century not many Jews still lived in Maras and some of their houses were bought by Muslims; in some instances the new landlords made clear their ethnic/religious allegiance by decorating their doors with nails composing a crescent moon and a star, a symbol of Islam and of the Ottoman Empire (and of today's Republic of Turkey).
+The urban development of the town has added to the destruction of old Maras, with only the bazaars and the district behind them retaining some old buildings.
+This district is now called Kurtulus (Liberation), but in the past it was the Jewish quarter.
+Eventually the houses were bought by Muslims; in some instances the new landlords made known their ethnic/religious allegiance by decorating their doors with nails (see other doors with a nail decoration at Kilis) composing a crescent moon and a star, a symbol of Islam and of the Republic of Turkey.

 Silvan and Malabadi Koprusu